Should I switch to a fix-and-fall energy tariff in the UK? — July 2026

 “I could finally see the standing charge differences clearly.
 That made the decision much easier.”

-“The checklist helped me avoid picking a deal with an exit fee that didn’t suit my situation.”
+“The checklist helped me avoid a deal with an exit fee that didn’t suit my situation.”

 Tip: have your latest bill or online account handy for the most accurate comparison.